stewartweiss/ossd_course_materials/git-collaboration-workflow/README.md

 [https://wiki.gnome.org/Apps/Gitg](https://wiki.gnome.org/Apps/Gitg)
  and `Qgit` has a repository on GitHub: [Qgit](https://github.com/tibirna/qgit).

+4. If you use `gitg`, you might need to open up your Preferences menu item and in the second tab, make sure that the "`Show all branches`" box is selected and that "`Show history in topological order`" is selected.
+You might aLso need to use the "Reload" item after you make changes - it does not seem to reload automatically all of the time.

-4. These instructions assume you are working in a terminal window, naturally.
+5. These instructions assume you are working in a terminal window, naturally.

 ### Setup